 - Flip the tortilla onto the hot pan, so the parchment paper is facing up.
 Gently and slowly peel away the paper all around the edges until it releases.
 If there are any creases, use your finger to smooth the dough.
 Where creases remain will cause the tortillas to crack while folding or rolling.

 - Cook about 30 seconds per side, being careful to not overcook so they stay soft.
-Cool on a wire rack while the other balls are rolled and cooked.
+Cool on a wire rack while the other balls are cooked.

 How to Store and Reheat